 “Responding to Dorothy’s eagerness or to the painter’s provocative questions, Sam talked of the earth perhaps in the beginning completely covered with forest, the destruction of man, then the barren stretches, famine, poverty where there ought to have been plenty; the coming deserts, floods, sandstorms, futile migrations to find more forests to destroy; the sporadic attempts at conservation, then the ignorance, greed, laziness and callousness as man burned and plundered his God-given treasure.” ~Anne Miller Downes, Heartwood, 1940

 This paragraph recently stopped me in my tracks.
 Several months ago I went through my storage locker and found some old books that belonged to my great aunt.
 She was a voracious reader, and I found myself wanting to spend some time with her in spirit and read some things from her library.
-I finished one book and was really captivated (see my blog post about Lady on the Beach for more on that one!), and was excited to try one more.
+I finished one book and was really captivated (see my blog post about Lady on the Beach for more on that on), and was excited to try one more.

-Heartwood by Anne Miller Downes is a story of a young man’s desire to move beyond his troubled upbringing in the mountains of Vermont against many odds and lots of social prejudice.
+Heartwood by Anne Miller Downes is a story of a young man’s desire to move beyond his troubled upbringing in the mountains of Vermont against many odds and no shortage of social prejudice.
 It is full of insights on human nature and homespun wisdom.
 Sam Crocker may have been born and raised in the backwoods, but his honest and pure understanding of life gives him a raw but razor-sharp intelligence that is often lost on the townspeople of the valley below.
 Of course he falls in love with a woman considered by most to be out of his social class, but that’s another part of the story!

-Just for a little science lesson and frame of reference, Heartwood, as defined by the USDA/U.S. Forest Service website is “the central, supporting pillar of the tree.
+For a little science lesson and frame of reference, Heartwood, as defined by the USDA/U.S. Forest Service website is “the central, supporting pillar of the tree.
 Although dead, it will not decay or lose strength while the outer layers are intact.
 A composite of hollow, needlelike cellulose fibers bound together by a chemical glue called lignin, it is in many ways as strong as steel.
 A piece 12” long and 1” by 2” in cross section set vertically can support a weight of twenty tons!”
 I know there’s all sorts of symbolism for that in this story, but I digress!

 Sam knows wood.
 He learned it from his father, and he understands every nuance of a tree, of a forest, of the qualities of different types of timber.
 His connection to nature is in his DNA, so when he spoke the above paragraph it was with the clear-headed understanding of one who stands nothing to gain from nature, except acceptance, peace, and respite from the stresses and travails of life in the valley.